trevorwslee/ACalculatorApp/README.md

 ## Initialize for the JavaScript-Rust "Bridge"

-> The steps described here have nothing to do with Android app development yet, but are necessary for the JavaScript-Rust "bridge" to work.
+> The steps described in this section have nothing to do with Android app development yet, but are necessary for the JavaScript-Rust "bridge" to work.

 To start coding for the JavaScript-Rust "bridge":